OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * NOMTRR    - do not use MTRR changes, was done in QSINIT for OS/2 boot.

+               This key works in partition menu too.
+               This key can be actual for NTLDR`s graphic mode (with menu on national language).

  * VIEWMEM   - open memory editor just before starting kernel (when it ready to launch).

+ * CPUCLOCK=1..16 - setup clock modulation on Intel CPUs.
+1 = 6.25% of speed,
+               16 = 100%.
+On middle aged processors actual step is 12.5% (it
+               will be rounded automatically).

+               Clock modulation available on P4 and later CPUs.
+It can be used to slow down DOS, launched from partition menu, for example.
+With 12.5% on 3100 MHz Core Duo it shows ~400-600 Mhz in DOS performance tests.
+This can be usefull for some old games, at least.

+               Or you can look how badly you optimized your software code, when boot OS/2 on 1/6 of default frequency.

+               This key works both in OS/2 boot and partitions menu.

  * CALL=batch_file - call QSINIT batch file just before starting kernel.
                "batch_file" must be a fully qualified path in QSINIT!